tychay/one-click-child-theme/readme.txt

 This attempts to get around that issue, by adding a button to the themes page to allow you to child theme the page.
 (It’s not really one-click, though.)

-Inspired by @janeforshort‘s WordPress talk on CSS theming as requested by @sfgirl.
+Inspired by @janeforshort‘s and @designsimply's WordCamp SF 2011 talk on CSS theming as requested by @sfgirl for [her blog](http://pintsizedmusings.com/).

 == Installation ==

 ###Installing The Plugin###